aarya095/aarya095/README.md

 </p>

 <p>Welcome to my profile!
 I'm an IT Engineering student passionate about Cybersecurity and Full Stack Development, with growing interest in Data Engineering.</p>
-<p>🌱 Currently, I’m building a strong foundation in Linux, Programming, Scripting, and Security fundamentals, while also exploring Full Stack projects, Data Engineering concepts, Capture the Flag (CTF) challenges, and practical cybersecurity techniques.</p>
+<p>🌱 Currently, I’m building a strong foundation in Python, Linux, Bash Scripting, and Security fundamentals, while also exploring Full Stack projects, Data Engineering concepts, Capture the Flag (CTF) challenges, and practical cybersecurity techniques.</p>
 <p>Thanks for visiting and I'd love to <a href="https://www.linkedin.com/in/aarya-sarfare/">connect</a>.</p>
 <p align="center">
   <img